jasicajong00/jasicajong00/README.md

-- 👋 Hi, I’m @jasicajong00
+Hi I'm Jasica Jong 👋
-- 👀 I’m interested in Front-end Web Development
+- 👀 I’m interested a student at RMIT's Bachelor of IT/aspiring Fullstack Web Development w/ a focus on Javascript & Python.
-- 🌱 I’m currently learning JS, React & Python
+- 🌱 Other interests include CISCO and Virtualisation.
+I'm also a member of SWITCH (Society for Women In Technology)
 - 📫 Reach me via email: jessica.jong2909@gmail.com

 <!---